logo

 “In loving I lose myself, I give myself completely, I release myself completely”.

-And in this position the lost Venus waits then for her JUPITER (domicile in Pisces), the great Savior who only can save her from perdition.
+And in this position the lost Venus waits then for her Jupiter (domicile in Pisces), the great Savior who only can save her from perdition.

-VENUS IN EXALTATION IN CANCER
+VENUS IN CANCER (EXALTATION)

 “I need to be loved”